The Town (2010 film): Factual accuracy

 A voice in the trailer of the film says: "There are over 300 bank robberies in Boston every year.
 Most of these professionals live in a 1-square-mile neighborhood called Charlestown."
 In fact, there were 23 reported bank robberies in the entire state of Massachusetts in the first quarter of 2010, compared with 49 in Illinois and 136 in California, according to the FBI.

+The film drew criticism from residents of Charlestown, Boston neighborhood due to the film's promotion as being about "the bank robbery capital of America."